Streptococcal infections are any type of infection caused by the streptococcus ("strep") group of bacteria.

 Strep B in newborn babies

-The symptoms of a strep B infection in a newborn baby usually develop within the first 12 hours of giving birth and include:
+The symptoms of a strep B infection in a newborn baby usually develop within the first few hours or days of giving birth, and include:

 - being floppy and unresponsive